ohatwal1/trello/README.md

 	  - custom label format : name of label:color(color can be selected from valid color values)
 	- Column: (data type)string
 		- If column in not available on board then it will create new column with specified column name and then card to it.

- ## Next Development steps

- - Currently program is consuming API only once and getting the response with it.
-For next development phase, it should check for the status code and if its other that 200, 201 then it should retry consuming the same API.

- - Multithreading system can be incorporated in future.

- - Suitbale confluence page should be in place for all the status code and its description.

- - Constants should be incorporated to extract fields in json payload.

- ## Time Spent

- - I have spent approximately 20 hours for this task.